yangxuan8282/rpi3-pxe-docker/README.md

 ./setup-libreelec.sh
 ```

-for Lakka, need some tweaks from this [comment](https://github.com/libretro/Lakka-LibreELEC/issues/492#issuecomment-399735924)
+for Lakka, it not work out of box:

+use the `setup-libreelec.sh`, just replace the url

+after boot run `lakka-firstboot.sh` once from ssh

+reboot manually, it should works now

 the nfs server Dockerfile is from [tangjiujun/docker-nfs-server](https://github.com/tangjiujun/docker-nfs-server)